tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 * Azure Monitor Agent
 * I can't remember the 3rd

 So we need to reduce the noise.
-There are two approaches I came to.
+There are two approaches I came up with.
 DCR Transformation & Rsyslog config modification.

 ## DCR Transformation